Capstone-Template-orginisation/website-template/src/content/docs/processes/quality-assurance/git-contributions-guide.md

 ## Commit Guidelines

-Thoth Tech follows the same Git commit message format as required by the Doubtfire LMS (source doubtfire-lms's [CONTRIBUTING.md](https://github.com/doubtfire-lms/doubtfire-deploy/blob/development/CONTRIBUTING.md#commit-message-format)) which this section predominantly mirrors.
+Company follows the same Git commit message format as required by the Doubtfire LMS (source doubtfire-lms's [CONTRIBUTING.md](https://github.com/doubtfire-lms/doubtfire-deploy/blob/development/CONTRIBUTING.md#commit-message-format)) which this section predominantly mirrors.
 This format makes for an easier to read and more useful